JustCallMeRob/game-of-life-omp-mpi/README.md

-# Game of Life Parallelizeds
+# Game of Life Parallelized

 ## Two parallelizations of the game of life